rudrat0319/Email-Scheduling-Tool/README.md

 * Redis is used solely for queue persistence (no cron, no in-memory counters)
 * Ethereal Email is used for safe SMTP testing
 * Frontend and deployment were deprioritized to focus on backend correctness and architecture

 ---

-## Closing Note

-This submission intentionally prioritizes **backend system design, reliability, and correctness**, which are the most critical aspects of large-scale email scheduling systems.
-The remaining frontend, deployment, and demo steps are largely execution-oriented and can be completed with limited additional effort.

----